jonlhart88/ESM267-JonathanHart-webmap/docs/index.md

 In addition to the need for reducing wildfire ignitions, we have long advocated for smarter development practices:

-- Avoiding building homes in fire-prone areas within the “wildland urban interface”
+- Avoiding building homes in fire-prone areas within the “wildland-urban interface”
 - Maintaining smart defensible space around structures
 - Building or retrofitting homes using fire-safe materials